Juice Prepaid Mastercard Cardholder Agreement

 - Notices regarding insufficient funds or negative balances

 How to Withdraw Consent.
-You may withdraw your consent to receive Communications in electronic form at any time by calling the number on the back of your Card, 855-687-2114 or by visiting go.getjuicecard.com, or by writing to the Program Manager at Praxell, Inc., Cardholder Services, P.O.
-Box 315, New York, NY 10018.
+You may withdraw your consent to receive Communications in electronic form at any time by calling the number on the back of your Card, 855-687-2114 or by visiting www.getjuicecard.com, or by writing to the Program Manager at Praxell, Inc. - Juice Cardholder Services, PO Box 315, New York, NY, 10018.
 If you do withdraw your consent, we will close your Card Account, except where prohibited by law.
 We will not impose any fee to process the withdrawal of your consent to receive electronic Communications.
 Any withdrawal of your consent to receive electronic Communications will be effective only after we have a reasonable period of time to process your request for withdrawal.
 In the meantime, you will continue to receive Communications in electronic form.
 If you withdraw your consent, the legal validity and enforceability of prior Communications delivered in electronic form will not be affected.

 How to Update Your Records.
 It is your responsibility to provide us with your true, accurate and complete e-mail address (if you have elected to receive e-mail messages from us), your contact information, and other information related to this Disclosure and your Card Account, and to maintain and update promptly any changes in this information.
-You can update information (such as your e-mail address) by emailing go.getjuicecard.com or by calling the number on the back of your Card or 855-687-2114.
+You can update information (such as your e-mail address) through www.getjuicecard.com or by calling the number on the back of your Card or 855-687-2114.

 Hardware and Software Requirements.
 In order to access, view, and retain Communications that we make available to you electronically, you must have:

 Requesting Paper Copies.
 We will not send you a paper copy of any Communication, unless you request it or we otherwise deem it appropriate to do so.
 You can obtain a paper copy of an electronic Communication by printing it yourself or by requesting that we mail you a paper copy, provided that such request is made within a reasonable time after we first provided the electronic Communication to you.
-To request a paper copy, call the number on the back of your Card, 855-687-2114, or visit go.getjuicecard.com, or write to the Program Manager at Praxell, Inc., Juice Cardholder Services, P.O.
-Box 315, New York, NY 10018.
+To request a paper copy, call the number on the back of your Card, 855-687-2114, or visit www.getjuicecard.com, or write to the Program Manager at Praxell, Inc. - Praxell Inc., Juice Cardholder Services, PO Box 315, New York, NY, 10018.

 Termination/Changes.
 We reserve the right, in our sole discretion, to discontinue the provision of your electronic Communications, or to terminate or change the terms and conditions on which we provide electronic Communications.
 We will provide you with notice of any such termination or change as required by law.